This year’s Festival of Lights falls on Saturday, Dec. 13, and the 2014 theme is “The 12 Days of Christmas.”

-Extra police will be on hand the night of the Festival of Lights for traffic control, she said.
+Extra police will be on hand the night of the Festival of Lights for traffic control

-The event continues Saturday at 8 a.m. with a pancake breakfast at Montesano City Hall.
+The event continues Saturday at 8 a.m. with a pancake breakfast with Santa and silent auction at Montesano Community Center.
 Cost is $5 per person and breakfast goes until 10:30 a.m.

-The Craft Fair and Bazaar with many local wares and artist displays goes from 10 a.m. to 3 p.m. at the Montesano Junior High gym.
+The craft fair and bazaar with many local wares and artist displays goes from 10 a.m. to 3 p.m.
+Saturday at the Montesano Junior High gym.